Bath, North Carolina

 Bath is a town in Beaufort County, North Carolina, United States.
 Located on the Pamlico River, it developed a trade in naval stores, furs, and tobacco.
-The population was 249 as of 2010.
-North Carolina’s first town and port of entry, it was chartered on March 8, 1705.
+The population was 245 at the 2020 census.
+North Carolina's first town and port of entry, it was chartered on March 8, 1705.

 Historically, Bath is often counted as North Carolina's first capital, as it was nominally so designated in 1712, when the Province of North Carolina was separated from the Province of Carolina and granted its own governor, though no permanent government institutions were located there.
-The capital was officially moved to Edenton in 1722, though the meetings of the General Assembly would still periodically occur in Bath through the eighteenth century.
+The capital was officially moved to Edenton in 1722, but the meetings of the General Assembly would still periodically occur in Bath in the 18th century.
 Bath was the site of Cary's Rebellion in 1711, and later served as one of many bases for notorious pirate Blackbeard.
-Bath waned in population, as its importance as both a port and government center were surpassed by the nearby city of New Bern; its population fluctuated through the 20th and 21st century, but it has never exceeded 400 residents.
+Bath waned in population, as its importance as both a port and government center were surpassed by the nearby city of New Bern.
+Bath's population fluctuated through the 20th and 21st centuries, but it has never exceeded 400 residents.

 History

 European settlement near the Pamlico River in the 1690s led to the founding of Bath.
-The first settlers were French Huguenots, Protestants who went as refugees to Virginia; among those inhabitants was John Lawson, naturalist, explorer, and town father.
+The first settlers were mostly English farmers and French Huguenots (Protestants who went as refugees to England and Virginia); among those inhabitants was John Lawson, naturalist, explorer, and town father.
+The town was named after Bath, England by the English settlers who founded the town.

 In 1708, Bath consisted of 12 houses and about 50 people.
 Early Bath was disturbed by political rivalries, epidemics, Indian wars (the Tuscarora War), and piracy.
 Residents suffered yellow fever, along with a severe drought in 1711.
 A war between the early settlers and the powerful Tuscarora Indians arose following the fever and drought, as the American Indians tried to push out the peoples encroaching on their territory.
 They attacked Bath, as well as plantations along the rivers, but by 1715 were defeated by a coalition of colonial settlers from the Carolinas and a much larger group of American Indians allied against them.

 From 1705 until 1722, Bath was the first nominal capital of North Carolina; Edenton was designated next.
 The colony had no permanent institutions of government until their establishment of the new capital New Bern in 1743.

 John Lawson was known as the town father.
 He documented the beauty and unique qualities of the town, laid out the town plan and helped secure its charter in 1705.
 On March 8, 1705, the tract of land was incorporated as the town of Bath by the General Assembly at a meeting at Capt.
 John Heckenfield's home in Albemarle.
 Lawson had laid out the town into 71 lots measuring 1/2 acre and 4 rd (Poles) (about a tenth of an acre).
 The lots were located on the waterfront; as was typical, this was the main transportation route.
 The bordering road is now known as Main Street.
 Early merchants had easy access by the water.